eBay/jsonpipe/README.md

 jsonpipe
 ========

-AJAX client for chunked JSON responses
+jsonpipe is a lightweight AJAX client for chunked JSON responses.